 Foster your skills around awareness and attention.
 Remember: It's not your clutter, it's you.
 Where are you letting your personal responsibility slip?

 Identify those areas that are rife with obstacles.
 In your business, obstacles are clutter.
 Tackle them the same way you would a messy home office.

 It might sound overly simple, but make this a practice, and I guarantee you’ll see the benefits in your business and at home.

 And if you want support in determining what your guiding principles should look like, that’s part of what we do.
-Schedule a quick and free strategy call with our COO, Kevin Smith, to get started.
+Schedule a quick and free strategy call with our Senior Coach, to get started.